michhar/michhar.github.io/_posts/2017-02-12-confusion-matrix-code-revealed.md

 https://gallery.cortanaintelligence.com/Experiment/N-Grams-and-Clustering-Find-similar-companies-Scoring-Exp-2

-Just to highlight, n the AML workflow I selected my desired columns for the confusion matrix with `Select Columns in Dataset` module to get 'Category' and 'Assignment' (cluster assignment as an integer from 0 to number of centroids I specified at the beginning).
+Just to highlight, in the AML workflow I selected my desired columns for the confusion matrix with `Select Columns in Dataset` module to get 'Category' and 'Assignment' (cluster assignment as an integer from 0 to number of centroids I specified at the beginning).

 ### Step 2 First Way

-1. I added a `Convert to CSV` module (as you can see in above workflow diagram) after the `Select Columns in Dataset`.
+1. Notice, I added a `Convert to CSV` module (as you can see in above workflow diagram) after the `Select Columns in Dataset`.
-2. Then I right clicked on the output node of the `Convert to CSV` and a little menu popped up from which I selected "Open in a new Notebook" and "Python 3".
+2. I right clicked on the output node of the `Convert to CSV` and a little menu popped up from which I selected "Open in a new Notebook" and "Python 3" (because Python 3 rules of course - my R colleagues are going to really chide me now).

 ![show opening as notebook]({{ site.baseurl }}/resources/images/cm_open_as_notebook.png)